odagora/personal-website/src/pages/posts/testing-an-ecommerce-web-component-using-jest.md

     }
     ```
 ### Step 2: Test Suite General Setup
-  **Each test** begins with creating a new instance of the `CartItem` component and appending it to the `document` body. **After the test**, any mocks are reset, and the component is removed to ensure a clean state for subsequent tests.
+  **Each test** begins with creating a new instance of the `CartItem` component and appending it to the `document` body. **After the test**, any mocks are reset, and the component is removed to ensure a clean state for subsequent tests:

 ```js
 describe('CartItem', () => {